LoisRP/java-ilpv4-connector-docs/tutorials/install-the-connector-debian.md

 ```

 {% hint style="info" %}
 Once the connector has its first official release, it will not be necessary to download and build the connector.
-Instead, you will be able to simply download a single executable and run that directly.
+Instead, you will be able to download a single executable and run that directly.
 {% endhint %}

 {% hint style="success" %}
 And that's it!
 You've successfully installed the Connector!
 {% endhint %}